Every teacher knows that the classroom environment is a great place to allow students to “take the wheel” in learning.

 Students love this idea.
-In order to alleviate some anxiety about test taking, it’s helpful to give them a test preview.
+In order to alleviate some anxiety about test-taking, it’s helpful to give them a test preview.
 They can buddy-up with a partner to discuss all the answers for the test.
-Obviously, this isn’t graded, but it can help students learn from each other what holes they might have in their learning of a subject.

 This kind of student-led formative assessment is especially useful for math subjects, where one student might be more proficient than the other.
 It can help them learn ideas faster.